A magnificent porcelain coffee pot.

 Description

-Johann Georg Heinz.
-Bean-shaped corpus.
-Handle in the shape of the letter "J" with a curved tip and spout, featuring a relief sculpture of a shell and rocaille work, as well as a relief design in the form of ribs and palmettes.
-The lid is hood-shaped with a partially gilded pinecone finial.
-On both sides of the body, between large, shaded carved wooden flowers, there are four open reserves framed by a brown contour with gilded grapes and lattice ornamentation.
-Inside, impressive rocky and wooded landscapes with hints of architecture in the background.
-Matching landscape decoration with a gold cord on the lid.
-Exquisite polychrome painting by Johann Georg Heinz (active 1720–1748) or J. G. Klinger (attributed).
-Gilding No. 14.
+Johann Georg Heinz Bienert Former Corp.
+A J-shaped handle with a curved tip and spout, featuring a relief sculpture of a shell and rocaille work, along with a relief design of ribs and palmettes.
+The hood-shaped lid has a partially gilded finial.
+On both sides of the wall, between large, shaded carved wooden flowers, there are four open reserves framed in brown outlines with gilded grapes and lattice ornamentation.
+Inside are impressive rocky and wooded landscapes with hints of architecture in the background.
+A corresponding landscape decoration with a gold cord on the lid.
+Fine polychrome painting by Johann Georg Heinz (active 1720-1748) or I. G. Klinger (attributed).
+Gold No. 14.
 Press No. 11.
 Minor restoration; sword mark.
 Height 22 cm.
-Comparable painting attributed to J. G. Heinz can be found on a cup with a dated saucer from the collection of Sir Augustus Wollaston Franks in the British Museum, London (museum number: Franks.
+Comparable painting attributed to I. G. Heinz on a cup from the collection of Sir Augustus Wollaston Franks in the British Museum in London (museum number: Franks.
 93).
-See Rüket, Bavarian National Museum catalogue, No. 215; Pazauerck, Meissen Porcelain Painting, Fig. 18f.; Wark Collection, No. 470f.
-Magnificent porcelain coffee pot, delicately painted with landscapes and "carved flowers" by J. G. Heinz and J. G. Klinger (attributed).
+See Rückert, Catalogue of the Bavarian National Museum, No. 215; Pazaurk, Meissen Porcelain Painting, Fig. 18f.; Wark Collection, No. 470f.
+A magnificent porcelain coffee pot, elegantly painted with landscapes and "carved flowers" by I. G. Heinz and I. G. Klinger (attributed).
 Minor restorations.
-Marked with crossed swords.
+Crossed swords mark.
 Meissen.
-Circa 1740–1745.
+Circa 1740-1745.

 Lot No. 14450